Friday, July 17, 2026

 ML is a subset of AI that can make predictions with or without supervised learning methods.
 Image Source: Unraveling AI Complexity by PopovaZhuhadar, CC BY-SA 4.0 via Wikimedia Commons

 Before diving into the study, it is important to understand machine learning.
-Machine learning is a type of artificial intelligence that involves a prediction of an outcome.
+Machine learning is a type of artificial intelligence that makes predictions of a given outcome.
 Essentially, a program is fed a set of rules called algorithms, given past data sets based on these algorithms, and then asked to predict the future based on this information.

-It sounds simple, but the process requires statistical thinking; a careful input of parameters, data sets, and refinement of data sets based on what the researcher hopes to study and predict.
+It sounds simple, but the process requires statistical thinking, including a careful input of parameters, data sets, and refinement of data sets based on what the researcher hopes to study and predict.
 Various iterations of machine learning have been around for 80 years.
 You interface with machine learning everyday.

-Whenever you get a recommendation for a product, your bank flags a fraud alert, or you use speech recognition software, you are interfacing with machine learning.
+Whenever you get a recommendation for a product via targeted ads, your bank flags a suspicious purchase as potential fraud, or you use speech recognition software, you are interfacing with machine learning.
 In terms of ML to improve water quality, ML has been used to predict arsenic and fluoride in aquifers, but not faecal bacteria.
-In this study, ML was being applied to study E-coli contamination levels.
+E. coli is typically found in fecal matter so in this study, ML was applied to look at this type of contamination.

 Understanding the Test Site: Go with the Flow and Uncover the Water Source

 The geology of Ubrique aquifer is made of anticline (archshaped) folds, synclines (trough/basin shaped depressions), limestone, tertiary clay, and sandstone formation.
-Highlighted in reddish brown were the areas where scientists collected their water samples.
+Highlighted in reddish brown are the areas where scientists collected their water samples.
 Image source: Image was adapted from original image- Fernández-Ortega, J., Barberá, J. A., & Andreo, B. (2026).
 New insights into machine learning prediction techniques for real-time sanitary risk assessment in karst drinking water sources affected by faecal contamination.
-Water Research (Oxford), 290, Article 125060. https://doi.org/10.1016/j.watres.2025.125060
+Water Research (Oxford), 290, Article 125060.https://doi.org/10.1016/j.watres.2025.125060

 When researchers tackle a problem as big as water sanitation risk, they don’t just grab water samples, plug in some numbers, and call it a day.
-They have to understand the hydrogeology of how water is being fed into a system they want to study before deciding where they want to collect water samples.
+They have to understand the hydrogeology of how water is being fed into the study system before deciding where to collect water samples.

 Researchers are detectives as much as they are scientists.
 Using water tracer tests, an understanding of the regional geology, weather patterns, and human activity relevant to the test site, scientists put together Ubrique’s water supply story.

 The aquifer recharges through multiple sources: by rainfall, flysch catchment, and spring overflow near the Algarrobal.
-In addition ground pressure from livestock activity and the WWTP contribute to the karst.
+In addition, ground pressure from livestock activity and the WWTP contribute to the karst.
+Manure, fertilizer, and pesticide use caused by agricultural activities transports nitrogen into groundwater, giving bacteria an opportunity to grow and thrive.
+Similarly, discharge from the wastewater treatment plant transports nitrogen and phosphorus to the aquifer.

-Based on a field tracer test result researchers conducted a few years earlier, they decided to focus collections at two different sites: Algarrobal and Cornicabra.
-Both of these sources feed into the main aquifer.
+Based on a field tracer test result conducted a few years earlier, the researchers decided to focus collections at two different sites: Algarrobal and Cornicabra.
+Both of these water sources feed into the main aquifer.

 Water Pollution: If it Doesn’t Show Up in the Wash, it Shows up in the Rinse!

 If it doesn’t show up in the wash, it shows up in the rinse.
-This adage works for this experimental study.
-The quality of groundwater (the wash) is easier to measure once the water exits spring water (the rinse), especially after rainwater events.
-In this case, studying the Algarrobal and Cornicabra spring discharge aka spring flow provide microbial clues that will determine the sanitary risk of the Ubrique aquifer.
+This adage works for this experimental study, as the quality of groundwater reveals itself over time.
+Spring discharge helps analyze the anthropogenic and climate impacts on groundwater, especially after rainwater events.
+In this case, studying the Algarrobal and Cornicabra spring discharge provides microbial clues that will determine the sanitary risk of the Ubrique aquifer.

 After researchers understood what water sources were feeding the aquifer, they were ready to collect their samples.
 Between 2020 and 2023, a total of 194 groundwater samples were collected from these two springs.
-Researchers looked at electrical conductivity, turbidity, Tryptophan-like-Fluorescence (TLF), and sanitary risk measurements for E-coli were recorded.
-Each of these variables provide information on whether water is safe to drink.
+Researchers recorded electrical conductivity, turbidity, Tryptophan-like-Fluorescence (TLF), and sanitary risk measurements for E. coli.
+Each of these variables provides information on whether water is safe to drink.

 Model Selection for Predictive Modeling

-Once parameters were determined (electrical conductivity, spring discharge, turbidity, thresholds for safe/unsafe E-coli, etc), it was time to train the ML to do predictive modeling.
+Once parameters were determined (electrical conductivity, spring discharge, turbidity, thresholds for safe/unsafe E. coli, etc), it was time to train the ML to do predictive modeling.
+Predictive modeling is a statistical technique used to forecast an outcome based on past data and algorithms.

-An easier way to think about the process of ML was trained and then asked to perform.
-Here is the data of the water samples we collected.
+An easier way to think about the process is that the ML was trained and then asked to perform.
+The sequence of events sounds something like this: Here is the data of the water samples we collected.
 Learn its patterns.
 Now, based on new input and the mathematical rules (algorithms) that have been provided to you, what are the patterns between the different categories studied?
-Estimate and predict the level of E-coli contamination that has occurred using your best performance test run and what we have classified as none, low, medium, high, and very high E. coli counts per mL.
+Estimate and predict the level of E. coli contamination using your best performance test run and what we have classified as none, low, medium, high, and very high E. coli counts per mL.

 Tracer tests, a common diagnostic test that hydrologists used to monitor a water’s path, were also used to determine whether the ML’s data results made sense with what was actually occurring at the spring sites.